College Room Essentials 101

-When a package arrives for you, you will receive an email notification with a barcode and instructions to pick up from the parcel lockers in the lobby (7:00 am- 12:00 am), or from the customer service desk (8:00 am- 4:00 pm).
+When a package arrives, you will receive an email notification with a barcode and instructions to pick it up from the parcel lockers in the lobby (7:00 am- 12:00 am) or the customer service desk (8:00 am- 4:00 pm).
 You must bring your student ID to pick up mail and packages.

 Early Arrival Packages

-Items shipped and received prior to your arrival at Flagler College may be sent no sooner than Monday, August 8, 2022, and will be stored in the mailroom for pickup on new students' Move-In Day is August 20, 2022.
+Items shipped and received before you arrive at Flagler College may be sent no sooner than Monday, Aug.
+8, 2023, and will be stored in the mailroom for pickup on new students' move-in day, Aug.
+19, 2023.

 Thank you and best wishes for a successful school year from your Mail Services staff: Terry, Esther, Robert, and the Mailroom student workers.